 photo: Baby2Baby via Facebook

-Now serving over 180,000 children in the LA area alone, as well as 20 other cities across the country, Baby2Baby helps provide low-income kids (aged 0-12) with the basic necessities every child deserves.
+Serving more 180,000 children in the LA area alone, as well as 20 other cities across the country, Baby2Baby helps provide low-income kids (aged 0-12) with the basic necessities every child deserves.
 They happily accept baby and kids gear donations including everything from new diapers to new and gently used items like high chairs, backpacks, toys, and infant carriers just to name a few.
 The organization carefully inspects all donations to make sure they’re in tip-top shape and meet the organization’s Golden Standard.
 They only distribute those items you’d give or use with your own children.
 For a complete list of donations they’ll accept, as well a number of convenient drop-off locations around the LA area, please visit their site.

 photo: Harvest Home via Facebook